Serving Illinois and Nationwide

 - The right to legal action in the event of employer negligence or product liability – If your work accident was the result of a blatant attempt by your employer to avoid meeting safety regulations or an equipment malfunction, you have the right to pursue additional compensation from the responsible party.

 The Illinois Workers' Compensation Commission is responsible for settling any disputes between employers and injured workers.
 Workplace injury cases reported in the Decatur area are handled at the hearing site in Urbana, located at:

 Urbana, IL 61801

-Rosenfeld Injury Lawyers LLC is a highly trusted and awarded Illinois workers compensation law firm that works with a comprehensive network of medical professionals, economists, social workers and attorneys to be able to meet all of your needs.
+Rosenfeld Injury Lawyers LLC is a highly trusted and awarded Illinois workers compensation law firm that works with a comprehensive network of medical professionals, economists, social workers, and attorneys to be able to meet all your needs.

 We understand your immediate need for quality medical treatment and will connect you with specialists that can help you recover more quickly.
-We also provide services to those who have been permanently injured to help them adjust and move forward with their lives.
+Our workers' comp lawyers also provide services to those who have been permanently injured to help them adjust and move forward with their lives.

 To learn more about your rights and to explore your legal options with one of our qualified Decatur workers comp attorneys, contact us today to arrange a free consultation.

 Click here to receive more information on our Decatur workers' compensation attorneys, obtaining legal advice, attorney-client confidentiality, social security benefits, law office locations, and practice areas.